paritytech/ahm-dryrun/README.md

 ## Updating submodules

+**Important**: This repository uses locked submodule commits to ensure reproducible builds.

+### Current submodule management system:
+- Submodule commits are locked in `SUBMODULES.yaml`
+- CI checks ensure submodule commits match the expected ones
-Make sure to run `git submodule update --recursive` after you pull from the repo to update the submodules to the commits tracked in the repo.
+- Use `just update-submodules` to sync submodules to the commits specified in `SUBMODULES.yaml`

-You can run e.g. `cd runtimes && git checkout <commit_hash> && cd - && git add runtimes && git commit` to update the commit that the runtimes submodule points to.
+### To update a submodule:
+1. Navigate to the submodule: `cd runtimes` (or `polkadot-ecosystem-tests`, `paseo-runtimes`)
+2. Checkout the desired commit: `git checkout <new-commit-hash>`
+3. Go back to root: `cd ..`
+4. Update `SUBMODULES.yaml` with the new commit hash
+5. Commit both changes: `git add . && git commit -m "Update submodule to <new-commit-hash>"`

 # FAQ